Sharanmax/toplead-intern-project-dev/README.md

  a React UI library  that contains a set of high quality components and demos for building rich, interactive user interfaces.

 # Getting started

+# to run this project
+npm install
+npm run start

 # formik-antd
 npm install formik-antd